bitnami/charts/_docs/authoring-helm-charts.md

-# Guidelines for writing Helm Charts
+# Guidelines for writing Helm Classic Charts

 A Chart is a unit of Kubernetes manifests describing one or more kubernetes objects (i.e. RC, Pod, Service, etc) that provides a recipe for installing and running a containerized application inside of Kubernetes.

-This document describes guidelines for writing Helm Charts and builds on the guidelines laid out by the [Authoring Kubernetes Manifests Guide](authoring-kubernetes-manifests.md).
+This document describes guidelines for writing Helm Classic Charts and builds on the guidelines laid out by the [Authoring Kubernetes Manifests Guide](authoring-kubernetes-manifests.md).

 ## Chart Directory